slatedocs/slate/source/includes/overview/_data-types.md

 <h3 id='data-types-timestamp'>Timestamp</h3>

 All timestamps are in milliseconds since UNIX epoch.
-Many endpoints, particularly those relating to the matching engine, will return millisecond timestamps with microsecond precision, encoded as string.
+Some endpoints, particularly those relating to the matching engine, will return millisecond timestamps with microsecond precision, encoded as string.

 `1511482279491.739`